pforret/jekyll.forret.com/_posts/2006/2006-07-10-netgear-sc-101-urgent-support-required.md

 I also find a similarly disappointed customer at [techknowman.com](http://www.techknowman.com/Electronics/NETGEAR_SC101/index.html):

 > 4 hours and one new DHCP lease later&#8230;.
 I came across the &#8220;No drives available to attach&#8221; message when I found that my newly created SC101 partitions had magically &#8220;disappeared&#8221; from My Computer on all 3 of my PCs.
-The NSLU2 gave me the option to configure either a static or Dynamic IP address so why couldn&#8217;t the SC101?
+The NSLU2 gave me the option to configure either a static or Dynamic IP address so why couldn't the SC101?
 >
 > Another 2 hours of head scratching and questioning my technical ability I was led to the drive letter issue in these forums.
 Reading post after post of SC101 owners losing way too much hair in their youth trying to get the SC101 to work got me a little concerned.
 Although I decided to persist and not be detered as I was going to make this solution work considering that I had a lot of hair to lose.